 Our aim is to set this region apart as a progressive, enabling environment for energy sector development.

-Mini grids and off grid are the future
+Mini grids and off grid power projects are the future

 Afrowood village is few kilometers away from Lekki Free Trade zone